ai2cm/pace/doc_primer_orchestration.md

 * `orchestration.py`: main code, takes care of orchestration .scaffolding, build pipeline (including parsing) and execution.
 * `sdfg_opt_passes.py`: custom optimization pass for Pace, used in the build pipeline.
 * `utils.py`: as every "utils" or "misc" or "common" file, this should not exists and collect tools & functions I lazily didn't put in a proper place.
-* `wrapped_halo_exchange.py`: a callback-ready halo exchanger, which is our current solution for keeping the Halo Exchange in python (because of prior optimization) in orchestration
+* `wrapped_halo_exchange.py`: a callback-ready halo exchanger, which is our current solution for keeping the Halo Exchange in python (because of prior optimization) in orchestration.

 DaCe Config
 -----------